xddq/schema2typebox/README.md

 ### Schema Support

-The package is focused on supporting JSON schema draft-06 files, since this is the target TypeBox officially supports.
-Quote from typebox repo "These types are fully compatible with the JSON Schema Draft 6 specification."
+The package is focused on supporting JSON schema draft-06 files, since this is the target TypeBox officially supports. _These types are fully compatible with the JSON Schema Draft 6 specification._ (from typebox repo).

-However, since the amount of breaking changes is quite small between most JSON schema specs, support for other specs may "just work" or may be implemented at a later stage.
+However, since the amount of breaking changes is quite small between most JSON schema specs, support for other specs may "just work" or be implemented at a later stage.
 Feel free to open a discussion or issue when you find problems.
-Happy about contributions if you want to implement it yourself.
+Happy about contributions if you want to help out.

 - [x] draft-04
 - [x] draft-06 (main goal of this package, see Feature List for the state)